 Sequel Escalation: The Israeli version.
 While the first season was fairly standard, the second season had more challenging tasks (the very first thing teams had to do at was climb rope ladders to their cars which were each suspended by cranes) but was also longer both to the racers (13 legs compared to 10) and to the viewers (28 episodes compared to 20.
 There was even one episode that was entirely devoted to the teams getting from the final clue to the Pit Stop!)

-Book Ends: The Race started and ended in the Toronto Region.
+Book Ends: The first season started and ended in the Toronto Region.

 Canada, Eh?: Averted, as the whole goal of the first season was to give people a greater appreciation of their own country.

-Chekhov's Gun: Each clue at the start of each leg had a flag of the destination province while the greeters at the end of each leg (including the Chocolate Task judge in the final leg) were each wearing their respective provincial flowers.
+Chekhov's Gun: Season 1, each clue at the start of each leg had a flag of the destination province while the greeters at the end of each leg (including the Chocolate Task judge in the final leg) were each wearing their respective provincial flowers.
 Only 1 team remembered this detail and vaulted them from last to first to win the race.

-Drill Sergeant Nasty: The RCMP task judge, who chewed out Jet for his sarcastic attitude and reduced Celina to tears.
+Drill Sergeant Nasty: The RCMP task judge in Season 1, who chewed out Jet for his sarcastic attitude and reduced Celina to tears.

-Face Your Fears: The first task involved teams reaching in terrariums filled with animals for clues.
+Face Your Fears: The first task in Season 1 involved teams reaching in terrariums filled with animals for clues.
 The teams who grabbed clues out of the terrariums with the scarier animals (snakes, spiders, rats, and scorpions) got on the better flight.

-Mythology Gag: When teams completed the Country Line Dancing Roadblock in Calgary, the show played Cowboys Jet & Cord's Leitmotif from US Seasons 16 and 18.
+Mythology Gag: When teams completed the Country Line Dancing Roadblock in Calgary in Season 1, the show played Cowboys Jet & Cord's Leitmotif from US Seasons 16 and 18.